Skip to Main Content

 photo credit: Mary Whisner

-What are law reviews?
+What are Law Reviews?

 Law schools typically have a general-interest (or "flagship") law review (e.g., Washington Law Review, Seattle University Law Review, Gonzaga Law Review) that publishes articles on a wide range of topics.
-Most law schools also have one or more specialized journals, focusing on one or more topics (e.g., Washington International Law Journal, Washington Journal of Environmental Law and Policy, Washington Journal of Law, Technology & the Arts, Gonzaga Journal of International Law, Seattle Journal of Technology, Environmental & Innovation Law, Seattle Journal for Social Justice).
+Most law schools also have one or more specialized journals, focusing on one or more topics (e.g., Washington International Law JournalWashington Journal of Social and Environmental JusticeWashington Journal of Law, Technology & ArtsGonzaga Journal of International LawSeattle Journal of Technology, Environmental & Innovation Law; Seattle Journal for Social Justice).

-Print Plus Online
+Print and Online

 Online Companions